jdunic/Intro-To-Practical-Computing-R/pages/02_introduction_to_Rstudio.md

 ---

 I'm assuming that you have installed R and Rstudio by now.
 If you have had any problems, please start an issue on the Github page or, if we haven't gotten there yet, send me an email.
 You should also log in to your Github accounts now.
 We will be using them later in the class.
+Don't forget to request your educational discount on your Github account!

 *It is also a good practice to make a directory that contains all of your R projects in one place.
 I have a directory called R_projects.

+Following this walkthrough, we're going to tell RStudio to initiate a git repository that will be for our homework.
+Then we will integrate our git workflow with RStudio.

 #### Rstudio projects